The Water Diviner: Plot

 While on the train, Jemal asks Joshua about a cricket bat he found in the Allied trenches when they retreated, as he is unsure whether it is a weapon or not.
 Joshua then explains to the Turkish soldiers on board the train the basic rules of cricket.
 However, Greek soldiers attack the train with only Jemal, Hasan and Joshua surviving the initial assault.
 Using the bat, Joshua saves Hasan as a Greek officer prepares to execute him but Jemal is killed in the resulting struggle.
 Joshua and Hasan flee to a nearby town where they spot a windmill, which Joshua saw in his recurring dream.
-There he finds Arthur alive but traumatized.
+There he finds Arthur alive but traumatised.
 Arthur reveals that at the end of the battle, Edward was still alive but badly wounded.
 He pleaded with Arthur to end his suffering, and Arthur reluctantly complied.
-Blaming himself for his brothers' death, Arthur felt he could never return to his family.
+Blaming himself for his brother's death, Arthur felt he could never return to his family.

 The Greek soldiers who previously attacked the train begin to attack the town, and the two men try to escape through the mountains.
 Arthur refuses to follow his father, but relents when Joshua says that without his wife and sons, he has nowhere else to go.
 They successfully evade the Greek army and return to Ayshe's hotel.
 The film ends with Joshua drinking a cup of coffee made by Ayshe which indicates that she has fallen in love with him.